smurthys/smurthys.github.io/engagement/process.md

 ### Honorarium

 I do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but appreciate it and accept it as a token of the host's respect and acknowledgement of the engagement's value.
 I do expect honorarium if I make multiple visits or a multiple-day visit, or if the engagement involves workshop, tutorial, faculty-specific activities, or any "intensive activity".

 I recommend checking with me instead of assuming that honorarium is required or not required.

 It is important to clarify that I make day visits for intellectual satisfaction.
-I spend any honoraria I receive on engagement-related activities and to help deserving students.Engagement of any kind is NOT a profit-making or résumé-enhancing exercise for me.
+I spend any honoraria I receive on engagement-related activities and to help deserving students.
+Engagement of any kind is NOT a profit-making or résumé-enhancing exercise for me.

 Lastly, I generally do not let the issue of honorarium get in the way of genuine engagement.
 At the same time, like other professionals, I also believe that all added value should be recognized and respected, especially when beneficiary institutions profit from the engagement.
 I will be hard pressed to engage instituitions that (attempt to) take advantage of well-meaning people, whether that is me or someone else.

-Bottom line, I wish to work with like-minded people that are interested in improving educational quality and through that make the world at least a bit better.
+Bottom line, I wish to work with like-minded people that are respectful of others and are interested in improving educational quality and through that make the world at least a bit better.

 #### Engagement links